Paul Robinson (American football): Personal life

 Paul Robinson was married to the late Arlene (Hines) Robinson.
 They had three daughters and also a son, Paul Harvey "PJ" Robinson Jr., who died in 2009.
 His brother Cleo was also a high school hurdler at Marana, played on its first state champion football team, and later served as a football official for decades in the Pac-12 conference.
-Paul is also the granduncle of Atlanta Falcons running back Bijan Robinson, Cleo's grandson, who gained 976 rushing yards in his rookie season (coming in fifth in rookie of the year voting), and 1,456 yards in his second season (2024), with 3,350 yards from scrimmage in two years.
+Paul is also the granduncle of Atlanta Falcons running back Bijan Robinson, Cleo's grandson.

 Robinson currently resides in Safford, Arizona.
 Robinson operated a nightclub in Safford, the Blue Magic, which had been the only black owned business in Safford.
 Before the club, he also did work in mines and was a substitute teacher.
 He served as an assistant coach at Eastern Arizona, and ultimately became a probation officer in Graham County, Arizona.
 In 2007, he received the Pride of Safford Award from city officials.

 In 1991, Robinson was inducted into the Pima County Sports Hall of Fame.